Pictures at an Exhibition: Arrangements and interpretations

 Many other orchestrations and arrangements of Pictures have been made.
 Most show debts to Ravel; the original piano composition is, of course, frequently performed and recorded.
 A version for chamber orchestra exists, made by Taiwanese composer Chao Ching-Wen.
 Lawrence Leonard produced a version for piano and orchestra, thus combining aspects of the original piece and subsequent orchestrations.
 Elgar Howarth arranged it for the Philip Jones Brass Ensemble in 1977, subsequently recasting it for Grimethorpe Colliery Band.
 Kazuhito Yamashita wrote an adaptation for solo classical guitar.
 Excerpts have also been recorded, including a 78 rpm disc of "The Old Castle" and "Catacombs" orchestrated by Sir Granville Bantock, and a spectacular version of "The Great Gate of Kyiv" was scored by Douglas Gamley for full symphony orchestra, male voice choir and organ.
 The Amadeus Orchestra (UK) commissioned ten composers to orchestrate one movement each to make a version first performed complete in 2012.
 Movements were provided by Alastair King, Roger May, Tolib Shakhidi, David Butterworth, Philip Mackenzie, Simon Whiteside, Daryl Griffiths, Natalia Villanueva, James McWilliam and Julian Kershaw.

 Kahchun Wong’s 2022 version for Chinese instruments and Symphony Orchestra (Western instruments) was performed and recorded by the Hallé Orchestra in Manchester UK on July 6th 2025.

+In 2022 a version for low brass ensemble of the complete work was written by Tim Olt.
+This was a joint project with tubist Daniel Ridder, who multi-tracked the entire work.
+This work is available on YouTube and Spotify.
+The written music is available through Sheet Music Plus.